couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 The SDK must either implement or enable WebSocket PING frame, and respond to server request with WebSocket PONG whenever the server requests it.

+The SDK must respond to any WebSocket PING frame with PONG frame whenever it is possible to avoid termination of the connection.

+The SDK might also send PING frames to the server and expect PONG frame.

 ## Wire Protocol